AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/understanding-sales-campaign-send-options-for-email-steps.md

 * This option will send the email at the same time as the email directly before it.
 * It will still send on the day it is associated with.

+>[!IMPORTANT]
+>
+>Sending an email at the same time as the previous email is not supported for emails sent on the same day.
+Instead, the email will be sent out at the time of the email sent from the previous day.
+If this option is selected for an email on the first day of the campaign (not recommended), that email will be sent out immediately at the start of the campaign.

 ### Send this email at the following time {#subsequent-send-at-following-time}

 * When you kick off your Sales Campaign by adding people to it, we will schedule the email for this time.